-Estonia defends ban on Russian media at EU event
+Estonia defends Russian media ban at EU event

 But denial of accreditation should be “a court rather than a government decision” based on a media firm’s violation of rule of law, Stefan Meister, a Russia expert at the German Council on Foreign Relations, a think tank in Berlin, told EUobserver.

-It has also said ethnic Albanians and the EU were planning pogroms of ethnic Serbs in Kosovo.

-Meister said Rossiya Segodna was “an instrument of Russian state information policy to defame EU member states”, but he said Estonia’s handling of it could backfire.
+Meister said Rossiya Segodna was “an instrument of the Russian state" used to "defame EU member states”, but he warned that the “political” nature of Estonia’s approach could backfire.

 “It will give Russia an argument that there is no freedom of media in the EU”, he said.

-Jonathan Eyal, a British security expert, disagreed with Meister on the diplomacy of Estonia’s decision.
+Jonathan Eyal, a security expert at the Rusi think tank in London, disagreed with Meister.

-He said it was “not a bad idea” for Estonia to remind Russia that the EU was “not a soft touch, that we can also play rough” in the media arena.
+He said it was “not a bad idea” for the EU to remind Russia that it was “not a soft touch, that we can also play rough” in the media arena.

 Online torrent

-He added that excluding individual reporters from press conferences would do little to counter Russia’s anti-EU campaign, however.
+But he said that excluding individual reporters from press conferences would do little to counter Russia’s anti-EU campaign.

 Eyal said Estonia’s accreditation move was “quaint” in an age when “social media that spew out torrents of rubbish are much more dangerous to national stability”.